angular/angular/aio/content/guide/cli-builder.md

 <div class="alert is-helpful">

-   You can find the code from the examples used here in [this GitHub repository](https://github.com/mgechev/cli-builders-demo).
+   Find the code from the examples used here in [this GitHub repository](https://github.com/mgechev/cli-builders-demo).

 </div>